Vapes come in all shapes and sizes. E-liquids come in flavours likely to appeal to young people.

 If your child is irritable after 45-60 minutes of being in a situation where they cannot vape, they might be exhibiting signs of nicotine addiction.

-A vape can look like a pen, highlighter or USB stick.
+A vape can look like a pen or highlighter.

-A vape that looks like a USB stick next to gaming equipment.
+A vape can look like a USB stick.